Guidelines for Preventing Falls

-- Use a sturdy, plastic seat in the bathtub if you cannot lower yourself to the floor of the tub or if you are unsteady.
+- Use a sturdy, plastic seat in the bathtub if you need to sit while showering, lower yourself to the floor of the tub for a bath, or are unsteady in general.

 What to Do If You Fall

 - Do not panic.
-Assess the situation and determine if you are hurt.
+If you are conscious (awake), assess the situation and determine if you are hurt.

 - If you cannot get up, call for help.